1975 Tan Son Nhut Lockheed C-5 crash: Description

-On the afternoon of Friday, the 4th of April 1975, a C-5A, AF Ser.
+On the afternoon of Friday, 4 April 1975, a C-5A, AF Ser.
 No. 68-0218, making the inaugural flight of Operation Babylift, departed Tan Son Nhut Air Base for Clark Air Base in the Philippines.
 This first group of orphans would then transfer to charter flights and be welcomed by President Ford upon arriving in the United States in San Diego, California.
 At 4:15 p.m. the C-5A was over the South China Sea, about 13 nmi off Vũng Tàu, South Vietnam, flying a heading of 136 degrees and climbing to an altitude of 23000 ft.
 At that moment the locks on the rear loading ramp failed, causing the cargo door to open explosively.
 This caused an explosive decompression, temporarily filling the cabin with a whirlwind of fog and debris.
 The blowout severed control cables to the tail, causing two of four hydraulic systems to fail, including those for the rudder and elevator, and leaving the flight control with the use of only one aileron, spoilers, and power.

 The pilot, Captain Dennis "Bud" Traynor (aged 30 at the time of the incident); copilot, Captain Tilford Harp (aged 28 at the time of the incident); and flight engineer, Master Sergeant Allen Engles, attempted to regain control of the airplane, and to perform a 180-degree turn in order to return to Tan Son Nhut.
 The aircraft began to exhibit phugoid oscillations, but the crew countered them and maintained a controlled descent at about 250 to 260 kn.
 They were able to bring the plane to 4000 ft and begin the approach to Tan Son Nhut's runway 25L.
 While turning on final approach, the plane's descent rate suddenly began to increase rapidly.
 The crew increased power to the engines in an attempt to arrest the descent, but despite their efforts, the plane touched down at 4:45 p.m. in a rice paddy, and skidded for a quarter of a mile (400 m), became airborne again for another half-mile (800 m), crossing the Saigon River, then hit a dike and broke up into four pieces.
 The fuel caught fire and some of the wreckage was set ablaze.